emberjs/website/source/blog/2018-04-01-the-emberjs-times-issue-44.md

 After upgrading to 3.1 [some people](https://github.com/emberjs/ember.js/issues/16503) started seeing errors like `Cannot read property 'syscall' of null`.
 This was caused by `ComponentDefinitions` leaking heap space.
 This has as well been fixed in Ember 3.1.1.

 Ember 3.1.1 contains several more fixes.
 You can go though them all in [the release change log.](https://github.com/emberjs/ember.js/releases/tag/v3.1.1)

 ---

 ## [Learning Team corner](https://emberjs.com/blog/2018/04/22/ember-learning-update.html)

 The Learning Team met IRL at EmberConf and shared the results of that meeting on [the Ember blog](https://emberjs.com/blog/2018/04/22/ember-learning-update.html).
 Initiatives for the new year were grouped into two directions - User Support and Marketing.

+The new guides app will be launching soon!
+The main difference is that is in an Ember app, making it easier for Ember folks to contribute.
+And because of [prember](https://github.com/ef4/prember), it's fully SEO-friendly!
+Deprecation for the old guides is happening [here](https://github.com/emberjs/guides#notice-this-repository-is-deprecated).

 ---